Florence Foster Jenkins: Personal life and early career

 Foster said her interest in public performance began when she was seven years old.
 A pianist, she performed at society functions as "Little Miss Foster", and gave a recital at the White House during the administration of Rutherford B. Hayes.
-Miss Foster attended the Moravian Seminary for Young Ladies in Bethlehem, Pa. from September 1881 to March 1882, where she was among 20 students in the “Fourth Room”.
-Shortly after 4:00 p.m. on Tuesday, December 20, 1881, F. Foster performed a vocal duet of “Two Merry Alpine Maids” as part of the annual Christmas service.
-Composed by Stephen Glover (1813-1870), this particular number was described by London’s Musical Herald as “a gay duet, with yodel and la la passages…” In a little under a year at the Bethlehem Female Seminary, Florence Foster paid over $100 for music instruction and sheet music (this amounts to almost $2,200 in 2016 dollars).
-Miss Foster’s interest in music is further evidenced by her purchase of hymnals.
-Additionally, she purchased books in mythology, elementary algebra, rhetoric, and history.
-Florence Foster did not graduate from the Bethlehem Female Seminary.After graduating from high school, her hopes of studying music in Europe were dashed when her father refused permission and funding.
-On July 11, 1883, ten days after the funeral of her sister, and eight days before her 15th birthday, Florence married Dr. Francis Thornton Jenkins, a physician 16 years her senior, in Philadelphia (in 1880, the age of consent for marriage in Pennsylvania was ten years old).
+She attended the Moravian Seminary for Young Ladies in Bethlehem, Pennsylvania from September 1881 to March 1882, where she was among 20 students in the "Fourth Room".
+In December, Foster performed "Two Merry Alpine Maids", a "gay duet, with yodel and la la passages", as part of the annual Christmas service.
+In a little under a year at the Bethlehem Female Seminary, she paid over $100 for music instruction and sheet music (equivalent to almost $3,000 in 2023 dollars).
+Foster’s interest in music was further evidenced by her purchase of hymnals.

+After graduating from high school, her hopes of studying music in Europe were dashed when her father refused permission and funding.
+On July 11, 1883, ten days after the funeral of her sister and eight days before her 15th birthday, Foster married Dr. Francis "Frank" Thornton Jenkins (1852–1917), a physician 16 years her senior, in Philadelphia.
+(In the 1880s, the age of consent for marriage in Pennsylvania was ten.)
 The following year, after learning that she had contracted syphilis from her husband, she ended their relationship and reportedly never spoke of him again.
-Florence Foster Jenkins resided at The Newport, built in 1897 in Philadelphia at 1530-1532 Spruce Street, on the southeast corner of 16th.
-The 9-story luxurious high-rise is still in operation as of 2016.
 Years later, she claimed to have been granted a divorce decree on March 24, 1902, although no documentation of any such ruling has been found.
 She retained the Jenkins surname for the remainder of her life.